Pyrops WMS

 Our verdict

 A 10-minute value proposition won’t hold for long.
 Once investors start to limit the funding of losses, this will become compromised.
 Once compromised, the quick commerce players will have to increase assortment (to increase average order value).
 It thereby requires larger warehouses, in turn increasing the serviceability radius.
-As soon as the serviceability radius increases – one can no longer promise or honour the 10-minute deliveries.
+As soon as the serviceability radius increases – one can no longer promise or honor the 10-minute deliveries.